cpt-max/Docs/MonoGame Compute Shader Guide.md

 A compute shader performs arbitrary calculations on the GPU.
 The resulting output is written to a buffer or a texture, which can then be consumed by other shader stages, or downloaded to the CPU.<br>

 The code snippets in the beginning of this guide are mostly taken from this [sample project](https://github.com/cpt-max/MonoGame-Shader-Samples/tree/compute_gpu_particles), which uses a compute shader to fill a StructuredBuffer.
 While using a StructuredBuffer is probably the most common and flexible use case, you can also write to textures, vertex or index buffers directly.
-More information about those can be found at the end of this guide.
+More information about those, as well as information about indirect drawing, can be found at the end of this guide.
 <br><br>

 ## 1.)
 Add the compute shader HLSL